Big tech cloud exit checklist

 • New infrastructure = new responsibilities.

-• Don’t slide back into “just this one AWS S3 bucket…”
+• Avoid sliding back into “just this one AWS S3 bucket…”

-• Build cloud repatriation into your tech strategy.
+• Build cloud repatriation into the tech strategy.

 • Cake, if budget allows.